 If you really want to get in shape, you need 100% commitment, nothing else matters, ignore your family, and get to the gym!

 However, if you really DO want to get in shape, then you owe it to yourself and your family to look beyond the standard long-training-sessions and complicated diets approach, and find a way of training and eating that you CAN work into your crazy schedule.

 Yes, your wife and kids are making you fat by stopping you following that standard approach, but they are not stopping you using your ample brain-power to find other ways of getting in shape and just getting it done and making it non-negotiable.

 How to lose fat and gain muscle and still be a family man

 To lose body fat you need to put yourself in a calorie-deficit, burning more than you take in.
 How you choose to split up your meals throughout the day is largely unimportant, as the research shows little difference in fat-loss between people having 1, 2, 3, 4, 5 or 6 meals a day.

 So forget the 'gotta-keep-that-metabolism-burning-all-day' stuff peddled by cereal-bar and meal-replacement-drink companies.
 Think about how you can split up your daily 2000 kcals (ish) per day across whatever number of meals works for your day.

-In the free Bulky to Buff Daddio Guide I recommend a 2-meals per day intermittent fasting approach as this allows us to have proper dad-sized portions and still lose body fat.
+In the free Bulky to Buff Daddio Guide and my Buff Daddio Podcasts I recommend a 2-meals per day intermittent fasting approach as this allows us to have proper dad-sized portions and still lose body fat.